What are the differences between modern Learning Management Systems (LMS) and traditional LMSs?

 - Focus on the KPIs that the business wants you to influence.

-- Analyse the learning analytics to identify the patterns and the training paths that create the best, and the wort, outcomes.
+- Analyse the learning analytics to identify the patterns and the training paths that create the best, and the worst, outcomes.

 - Identify the learning habits of top performers.